MetOffice/dagrunner/docs/dagrunner.execute_graph.md

 ```

 Executes a plugin callable with the provided arguments and keyword arguments.

+Plugins can be functions or classes.
+If a class, it is instantiated with the
+keyword arguments provided in the `call` tuple.
+The plugin callable is then
+executed with the positional arguments provided in `args` and the keyword arguments
+provided in the `call` tuple.
+A plugin call is skipped if 1 or more of the `args`
+is the `SKIP_EVENT` object.

 Args:
 - `*args`: Positional arguments to be passed to the plugin callable.